Zhuhai: Economy

+In 1980, the government of the People's Republic of China (PRC) announced that the city of Zhuhai would be one of four special economic zones.
+Those doing business in the SEZ are eligible for a range of incentives provided by the PRC.
 Zhuhai became a city in 1979, a year before it was designated as one of the first Special Economic Zones of China (SEZ).
-Similarly to neighboring Shenzhen, which became the first Special Economic Zone of China in 1978, the implementation of Zhuhai as an SEZ was largely due to its strategic position adjacent to Macau, a capitalist trading center similar to Shenzhen's position with Hong Kong.
+Similarly to neighbouring Shenzhen, which became the first Special Economic Zone of China in 1978, the implementation of Zhuhai as an SEZ was largely due to its strategic position adjacent to Macau, a capitalist trading center similar to Shenzhen's position with Hong Kong.

 The establishment of Zhuhai as an SEZ allowed the Chinese Central Government and economy to have easier access to the Macau and consequently, global market.
 As a result, Zhuhai is now a major city in the Pearl River Delta region according to the new general urban plan approved by the State Council.
 The implementation of Special Economy Zone intended for the city to become a key port city, science and education city, scenic and tourism city, and as a regional hub for transportation.

 The outstanding geographic location, a wide range of supporting infrastructure and a deep-water port serve as a major attraction for foreign capital.
-Utilized foreign investment reached US$10.344 billion in 2008.
+Used foreign investment reached US$10.344 billion in 2008.
 Among the top 500 enterprises worldwide, 19 of them have investment projects in Zhuhai such as ExxonMobil, BP, Siemens, Carrefour and Matsushita.